Sudan: Security forces fire tear gas at anti-coup protesters | DW | 02.01.2022

 The coup ended a power-sharing deal with civilian political forces that had was agreed in 2019 when autocrat Omar al-Bashir was ousted following separate protests.

-The latest demos have continued even after Abdallah Hamdok was reinstated as prime minister last month.
+The latest protests have continued even after Abdallah Hamdok was reinstated as prime minister last month.

 Demonstrators say they distrust veteran General Abdel Fattah al-Burhan — de facto leader since the ouster of Bashir and his promises to guide the country toward full democracy.